sujata054/Web-and-Hybrid-Technologies-in-mobile-programming-/README.md

-# movieapp
+# movieapp (Movify)

-A new Flutter project.
+A new Flutter project of movies similar to Netflix that runs with tmdb api.

 ## Getting Started